-Permanent disability pension: If the insured has a total disability, the benefit is 80% of insured's last earnings (including family allowances).
+Permanent disability pension: For a total disability, the benefit is 80% of the insured's annual earnings (including family allowances) in the year before the accident occurred or the occupational disease began.

 The maximum monthly earnings used to calculate contributions are 10,500 francs.